Cooking meatballs is generally a simple process.

 Meats that can be Used

-Chicken, turkey and pork are some of the most popular choices.
-You can also try offal, lamb or veal.
 You can use one meat type or combine them.
-The important thing is make sure they’re grounded well.
+The important thing is to make sure they’re grounded well.

 Creating the Meatballs